100-76-Great Vocals

 Writer/Composer: Pat Ballard (1954)

-With this Pop standard of the 1950s, this girl group quartet enjoyed enormous popularity with novelty, romantic and beautiful examples of how great good harmony could be.
-They possessed a very unique sound, very much unlike the contemporary female groups of that time.
+With this Pop standard of the 1950s, this American female quartet enjoyed enormous popularity with clever novelty songs (such as this one) and beautiful romantic love ballads.
+This tune was a beautiful example of taking melodious harmony to celestial heights.
+They possessed a very unique sound, very much unlike the popular contemporary female groups of that time with their great harmony and vocal versatility.
 Their individual talents helped them master barbershop quartet sounds for women, not an easy feat.
-Their harmonies were so amazingly in sync they could hum as well as sing, as this song illustrates.
-As one of the biggest hits before the Rock era, its magnetic hum buzzes like a hive of sweet bees…A Joy and Delightful!
+Their harmonies were amazingly in sync, they could hum as well as sing, as this song illustrates.
+Their career ran from the late 1940s well into the 60s.
+As one of their biggest 1950s hits before the Rock era, their magnetic hum buzzes like a hive of sweet bees…A Delightful Joy!

 96. A CASE OF YOU (1971)